 The significant unobservable inputs used in the fair value measurement of the Company's estimated contingent consideration are the forecasted growth rates over the measurement period and discount rates.
 Significant increases or decreases in the Company's forecasted growth rates over the measurement period or discount rates would result in a higher or lower fair value measurement.

-Inputs used in the fair value measurement of estimated contingent consideration at September 30, 2021 and December 31, 2020 are summarized below:
+Inputs used in the fair value measurement of estimated contingent consideration at December 31, 2022 is summarized below: